HSV DNA (CSF)

 What is this test?

 This test looks for the herpes simplex virus (HSV) DNA in your cerebrospinal fluid (CSF).
 It diagnoses herpes simplex infection in the nervous system.
-The test is especially useful to find out whether HSV is causing encephalitis, an infection of the brain, or meningitis, an infection of the fluid surrounding the spinal cord and brain.
+The test is especially useful to find out whether HSV is causing an infection of the brain (encephalitis) or an infection of the fluid surrounding the spinal cord and brain (meningitis).

 There are two types of HSV: HSV-1 and HSV-2.
 HSV-1 generally causes oral herpes, or cold sores and blisters.
 HSV-2 causes genital herpes.
 Both types of herpes can cause outbreaks on any part of your body.
 Other symptoms might include headaches, fever, and general discomfort.